toddaaro/rust/doc/tutorial-tasks.md

 # Introduction

-Rust supports pervasive and safe concurrency primarily through a combination of lightweight, memory-isolated tasks and message passing.
+Rust provides safe concurrency primarily through a combination of lightweight, memory-isolated tasks and message passing.
 This tutorial will describe the concurrency model in Rust and how it relates to the Rust type system, and introduce